ActuallyZach/ComputerScience/README.md

 3. [Python](https://www.python.org) --> It can do really everything just takes some time
 4. [C++/C](https://en.wikipedia.org/wiki/C_(programming_language)) --> These are a little harder to get started with in my opinion but they are still good.
 5. [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) --> A language used for writing websites, really easy and perfect for beginners.
-6. [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) --> Goes hand in hand with HTML, helps create beutiful websites.
+6. [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) --> Goes hand in hand with HTML, helps create beautiful websites.

 ## What IDE (integrated development environment) should I use?
 I recommend some of the following